theflyingmachine101/RecommenderSystem/README.md

 # RecommenderSystem
-Just a simple recommender system.Enter the movie which you liked and it will suggest you the movies of similar kind. movies.csv and rating.csv are required sample data for the recommender system.
+Just a simple recommender system.Enter the movie which you liked and it will suggest you the movies of similar kind. movies.csv and ratings.csv are required sample data for the recommender system.